 - 1. Area, Location, etc.-Between Norfolk Island and the Australian coast is Lord Howe Island in latitude 31° 30' south; longitude 159° 5' east.
 It was discovered in 1788.
 The total area is 3220 acres, the island being seven miles in length and from one-half to one and three-quarter miles in width.
-It is distant 436 miles from Sydney.
-The flora are varied and the vegetation luxuriant, with shady forests, principally of palms and banyans.
+It is distant 436 miles from Sydney, and in communication therewith by monthly steam service.
+The flora is varied and the vegetation luxuriant, with shady forests, principally of palms and banyans.
 The highest point is Mount Gower, 2840 feet.
-The climate is mild and the rainfall abundant. - 2.
+The climate is mild and the rainfall abundant, but on account of the rocky formation only about a tenth of the surface is suitable for cultivation. - 2.
 Settlement.-The first settlement was by a small Maori party in 1853; afterwards a colony was settled from Sydney.
-Constitutionally, it is a dependency of New South Wales, and is supervised by a visiting magistrate. - 3.
+Constitutionally, it is a dependency of New South Wales, and is included in the King division of the Sydney electorate.
+A Board of Control manages the affairs of the island and supervises the palm seed industry referred to hereunder. - 3.
 Population.-The population at the Census of 3rd April, 1911, was 56 males, 49 females, total 105. - 4.
-Production, Trade, etc.-The principal product is the seed of the native or Kentia palms.
-A monthly steamship service is maintained with Sydney.
+Production, Trade, etc.-The principal product is the seed of the native or Kentia palm.
 The lands belong to the Crown.
 The occupants pay no rent, and are tenants on sufferance.